 Quite a lot!
 There are a couple of options for getting rid of your gap in front teeth.
 But first, let's take a look at why you might have a front tooth gap in the first place.

-What ways can you eliminate a gap in front teeth?
+What ways can you eliminate a gap between the front teeth?

 If you DO have gum disease, then any of the following treatments won't last long.
 Your teeth will continue to drift, and the spaces will start to open up again.
 So the correct thing is to ask your dentist specifically about gum disease.
 Get him to check your gums, and refer you to the dental hygienist.
 In addition, take a look at how to cure gum disease.